artainmo/DevOps/cloud/README.md

 Streams can be viewed as being composed of shards/partitions.
 In 'Kinesis Streams' data retention is 24h by default but can be set to 365 days.
 If usage capacity is not known in advance, use on-demand mode, else provision mode is cheaper.<br>
 'Kinesis Analytics' will take data from 'Kinesis Data Streams' or 'Kinesis Data Firehose', perform SQL queries on that data and send the result back to 'Kinesis Data Streams' or 'Kinesis Data Firehose'.
 When performing ML on 'Kinesis Data Analytics' two algorithms can be used, namely 'random cut forest' which is used for anomaly detection on numeric columns in a stream thus it finds outliers in data, and 'hotspots' which returns information about dense regions in data.
 'Kinesis Data Analytics' can also be used to perform real-time extract, transform and load (ETL).<br>
 Lambda can be used for pre-processing or post-processing the data before or after using it in 'Kinesis Data Analytics'.
 Post-processing it can be used to aggregate rows, translate to different formats, transform/enrich the data, encrypt, and send it to other destinations such as Aurora or SNS or CloudWatch.<br>
 Each video stream with 'Kinesis Video Stream' has one producer.
 A producer can be any camera type.
+DeepLens is a camera by Amazon.
 'Kinesis Video Stream' has video playback capability.
 Those streams can be consumed by other services such as Amazon Rekognition or SageMaker.
 Stream data can be kept for 1 hour to 10 years.

 AWS Glue Data Catalog is a central repository to store metadata for all your tables.
 It can for example index all datasets within amazon S3.
-It integrates with Athena or Redshift for data discovery.<br>
+It integrates with Athena or Redshift for data discovery.
+Data discovery is the process of visually navigating data and applying advanced analytics in order to detect patterns, gain insight, or answer specific questions.<br>
 Glue Crawlers help build the Glue Data Catalog.
 They go through data and infer shemas and partitions.<br>
 Glue ETL stands for extract transform load and is a service that transforms, cleans, enriches data, before doing analysis.
 It can also perform ML transformations with 'FindMatches ML' to identify duplicate or matching records in dataset.<br>
 AWS Glue DataBrew allows cleaning and normalizing data without writing any code.

 Amazon Relational Database Service (RDS) is a managed service for the use of a SQL database in the cloud.
 Amazon Aurora is a database technology who supports PostgreSQL and MySQL, because it is cloud optimized, performances on PostgreSQL and MySQL is more efficient.
 It is more expensive than RDS but more efficient.
 Aurora is serverless and managed by RDS.<br>
-Redshift is a database type based on PostgreSQL that is in a warehouse designed for large scale data set storage and analysis.
+Redshift is a database type based on PostgreSQL designed for large scale data set storage and analysis.
+It acts as a data warehouse which is a central repository containing data from one or more disparate sources.
 It is not used for online transaction processing (OLTP), which is what RDS is good for.
 Instead Redshift is used for online analytical processing (OLAP).
 Usually S3 data needs to be loaded into Redshift to perform its SQL queries, however, Redshift Spectrum can be used to query directly into S3.
 While Redshift can perform analytics, RDS and Aurora only store data.<br>
 DynamoDB is a serverless NoSQL database while S3 stores objects.<br>
 OpenSearch (previously called ElasticSearch) is used to index data and search among data points, but also for clickstream analytics.<br>
 ElastiCache has a caching mechanism which allows faster data retrieval, thus lower latency.